froala/froala-reactive/README.md

 * The `onBeforeSave` argument provides a callback function (the `doSave` helper function) to handle the Froala-Editor save event.
 * The `_value` argument provides the HTML string that you want to display and edit

 Here, we are triggering the update of the underlying 'myDoc' document record in the 'myCollection' collection when the Froala Editor 'beforeSave' event triggers.
-We could easily have used the 'blur' or 'contentChanged' events instead or additionally.
+We could easily have used the 'blur' or 'contentChanged' events instead.

 The final line in the callback stops Froala Editor from generating its own AJAX call to post the updated HTML contents, because we have used the awesomeness of Meteor to do that for us instead.